blyssprivacy/sdk/README.md

 ### Node

 The Node.js example shows how to use the Blyss SDK in server-side JS.
-Node 19+ and ESM support is required.
+Node 18+ is required.

 1. Enter `examples/node`, and run `npm install`.
 2. Edit `main.ts` to use your API key.